saeed-rhimi/naiveBayes/README.md

 # Social Network Ads Classifier

 ## Project Description
-This project involves a machine learning model to classify social network advertisements based on user data.
+This project involves a machine learning naiveBayes model to classify social network advertisements based on user data.
 The model predicts whether a user has purchased a product based on their age and estimated salary.
 The Python project utilizes libraries like Pandas, NumPy, and Scikit-learn.

 ## Installation
 To set up the project, follow these steps: